Xotl/Smash-League/README.md

 - Smashville
 - Pokemon Stadium 2
-- Lylat Cruise
+- Town And City
 - Battlefield (or any stage on Battlefield)
 - Final Destination (or any omega)

 #### Counterpicks:

-- Unova Pokemon League
-- Town and City
+- Lylat Cruise
 - Kalos Pokemon League
-- Castle Siege
 - Yoshi’s Story
 - Yoshi’s Island (Brawl)